-A vaccine called BCG (bacillus Calmette-Guerin) is often routinely administered in parts of the world where TB is much more common, although studies have shown that this vaccine will not prevent every case of TB.
+A vaccine called Bacillus Calmette-Guerin (BCG) is often routinely administered in parts of the world where TB is much more common, although studies have shown that this vaccine will not prevent every case of TB.
 BCG vaccination is being used to selectively target “at-risk” groups and those in areas with a high incidence of TB.

 Early detection depends on identifying those at risk and testing them at regular intervals for latent TB infection.
-It also depends on recognizing, diagnosing, and treating those who progress to active tuberculosis.
+It also depends on recognising, diagnosing, and treating those who progress to active tuberculosis.

 The decision to treat latent TB infection is up to you and your doctor.
 If follow-up testing reveals no indication of active tuberculosis and you are not considered at a high risk for developing active TB, your doctor may decide to simply monitor your health at regular intervals (since about 90% of those with latent infections never develop active tuberculosis).

 If, however, your doctor is of the opinion that you are at risk of developing active TB, you may be treated with a six month course of an antibiotic called isoniazid.
-It is necessary to take it faithfully for the entire treatment period to ensure that all of the latent bacteria have been killed.
-Your doctor may use lab tests to monitor your liver during this time period, as isoniazid can sometimes affect the liver’s function.
+It is necessary to take it for the entire treatment period to ensure that all of the latent bacteria have been killed.
+Failure to do so can result in treatment failure and development of multi-drug resistant TB which can prove extremely difficult to treat.
+Your doctor may use lab tests to monitor your liver during this time period, as isoniazid can sometimes affect how the liver functions.